6 min read

 Every skipped workout dares you to lose everything.

 But I choose not to live in fear.
-I do stay aware because the version of me that used to quit when it got hard still tries to nudge me, but she’s doing it from the backseat now.
+I do stay aware because the version of me that used to quit when it got hard still tries to nudge me to this day, but she’s doing it from the backseat now.
 She doesn’t get to drive anymore.

-You don’t need a new plan; you just need consistency.
-Again.
-And again.
-And again.
-Of course, just when I feel like I’ve found my stride, life finds a way to keep things humbling.
+Of course, just when I feel like I’ve found my stride, life finds a way to keep me humble.
+Or self-aware.
+Or whatever you want to call it.

 Not even an hour after I published Let the Record Show, feeling all proud of myself for being ready to “handle” turning the big 5-0, came the humbler: